Frequently Asked Questions About Hyperhidrosis in Kids and Teens

 Excessive sweating is often first noticed when it interferes with school and social activities.
 Excessive sweating in the hands can severely affect a child’s ability to hold a pen or pencil and to keep their school papers dry.
 They may have trouble using touchscreens and are reluctant to hold hands.
 Hyperhidrosis can cause social embarrassment and lead to psychological problems.

-The symptoms of excessive sweating may resemble other medical conditions.
+The symptoms of palmar hyperhidrosis may resemble other medical conditions.
 Always talk with your health care provider for a diagnosis.

 How is hyperhidrosis treated?